telerik/fiddler-everywhere-docs/knowledge-base/how-to-view-web-session-summary.md

 ## Host

 The hostname and the port of the server to which the request was sent.
+For example: `docs.telerik.com` or `localhost:4000`

+## Path

+The endpoint path of the server to which the request was sent.
+For example: `/fiddler-everywhere/introduction`

 ## URL

 The URL path, file, and query string from the request.
+For example: `https://docs.telerik.com/fiddler-everywhere/introduction`

 ## Method

-The HTTP method used by the request (__GET__, __POST__, etc.).
+The HTTP method used by the request (For example: __GET__, __POST__, etc.).
 The HTTP methods are used to set the desired action that needs to be applied to a given resource.

 - __GET__: The GET method requests a representation of the specified resource.
 Requests using GET should only retrieve data.
 - __HEAD__: The HEAD method asks for a response identical to that of a GET request, but without the response body.